Our Wireless testing capabilities include »

 International Wireless Type Approvals »

-Eurofins MET Labs is accredited to perform testing for a wide range of global wireless standards and is uniquely positioned to provide international type approval services for your wireless & RF devices for the global market.
+Eurofins is accredited to perform testing for a wide range of global wireless standards and is uniquely positioned to provide international type approval services for your wireless & RF devices for the global market.
 Our Telecommunications Certification Body (TCB) certification services are recognized by FCC, ISED, MIC, and we serve as a notified body under the EU RED Directive.
 We offer clients full market access solutions including pre-compliance testing, product testing, documentation services, product certification, and regulatory body liaison services.

 - FCC – Telecommunications Certification Body (TCB)